dsofe/lit_notes/repo/review-employer-firms-2023.md

   - Immigrant ownership
     - Majority-owned, 28%

-&#10148; **Black-owned firms were more likely than others to say credit availability was a concern.**   # EDIT

-&rarr; *Pctg. of firms relying on personal savings or funds from friends and family:*  # EDIT
-  - Race/ethnicity of ownership
-    - Black-owned, 79%
-    - Hispanic-owned, 72%
-    - Asian-owned, 70%
-    - White-owned, 65%
-    - American Indian or Alaskan Native-owned, 56%
-  - Gender of ownership
-    - Women-owned, 74%
-    - Men-owned, 64%
-    - *Equally-owned, data not available/cannot be calculated*
-  - Immigrant ownership
-    - Women-owned, 74%
-    - Men-owned, 64%
-    - *Equally-owned, data not available/cannot be calculated*

-&#10148; **Firms owned by people of color were more likely to apply for traditional financing than white-owned firms, but were less likely to receive the funding sought.**

-&#10148; **When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, firms owned by people of color were less likely than white-owned firms to be approved for financing.**

 ### Select national data on firm ownership demographics and findings from report:

 &#10148; **Gender *and* race/ethnicity ownership data.**